-The course will be carried out in a completely online format.
-The course will include lecture and discussion on the assigned readings.
 A large aspect of the course is conducted in workshop format, which requires active student participation.
-You are expected to prepare feedback before class and engage in discussion with your peers about a) your understanding/interpretation of a given piece and b) your suggestions for improvement.
-You must also have your work ready to be workshopped based on the agreed upon schedule.
+You are expected to prepare written commentary before class and engage in discussion with your peers about a) your understanding/interpretation of a given piece and b) your suggestions for improvement.